book page

 Data Structures and Algorithms: Parallel Structures, GPU Computing, and Visual Rendering with WebGPU and WGSL

 A high-signal read built around Parallel Computing, GPU Programming, WebGPU, WGSL.
-It feels current because it aligns with read, 2026, excerpt, yet timeless because it focuses on fundamentals.
+It feels current because it aligns with june, 2026, read, yet timeless because it focuses on fundamentals.

 ISBN: 9798272012067 Published: October 5, 2025 Parallel Computing, GPU Programming, WebGPU, WGSL, Data Structures, Algorithms, Graphics Rendering